Raspberry Pi Pico Serial Communication Example-MicroPython Code

 Result

-If the connection was proper and the code was successfully uploaded, the onboard LED of Raspberry Pi Pico and the onboard LED of Arduino UNO must start blinking.
-The LEDs should stay ON for 1 second and then stay OFF for 1 second.
+If the connection is proper and the code is successfully uploaded, the onboard LED of Raspberry Pi Pico and the onboard LED of Arduino UNO must start blinking.

 Raspberry Pi Pico W onboard LED blinking